arch-inc/verdaccio-gitlab/README.md

 docker-compose up --build -d
 ```

-- Before `docker-compose up`, do the following:
+- before `docker-compose up`, do the following:
   - create `.env` in the `verdaccio-gitlab` root directory with a single line `GITLAB_HOST=your.gitlab.instance.com`
   - optionally edit `conf/docker.yaml` to use custom `auth.gitlab.url`
 - create a Personal Access Token in your GitLab instance